marina-ramirez/flexSeal/README.md

 # flexSeal
-A horse walks into a bar and the bar asks >Why the long face?
+A horse walks into a bar and the bartender asks
+>Why the long face?
-Click [Here] () to see my awesome work!
+Click [Here] (https://marina-ramirez.github.io/flexSeal/) to see my awesome work!